 Ireland does New Year's right?
 What else would you expect from the country responsible for the gorgeous Waterford Crystal Ball that marks the start of the New Year in New York City’s Times Square?

 While you won’t get crowds quite that large anywhere in Ireland, you will find a delightful range of ways to ring in the new year.
-Dublin hosts a full-on two-day New Year's Festival from Dec 31 – Jan 1, featuring light shows, a spectacular parade, and public concerts.
-Belfast also boasts exciting events and parties, including one at Titanic Belfast, where a DJ performs at the top a replica of the ship’s famous staircase.
+Dublin hosts a full-on three-day New Year's Festival from December 30– January 1, featuring light shows, a spectacular parade, and public concerts.

-If a village setting sounds more like your ideal way to spend the changing of the years, Dingle in County Kerry is a popular New Year's destination.
+If a village setting sounds more like your ideal way to spend the changing of the years, Dingle in Co Kerry is a popular New Year's destination.
 The pubs are packed, and a firework display lights up the skies above the Dingle pier.

 Wintry walks

 Go on a winter hike and get some of that crisp, fresh Irish air into your lungs!
-Intrepid hikers can test their feet on some of Ireland’s mountain routes, such as the Torc Mountain path starting at Torc Waterfall in Co.
-Kerry, offering views of the Macgillycuddy Reeks and the Lakes of Killarney; the Mourne Mountains in Co.
-Down, which served as inspiration for C.S.
-Lewis’ fantastical winter wonderland of Narnia; or make a pilgrimage to the top of Croagh Patrick in Co.
-Mayo.
+Intrepid hikers can test their feet on some of Ireland’s mountain routes, such as the Torc Mountain path starting at Torc Waterfall in Co Kerry, offering views of the Macgillycuddy Reeks and the Lakes of Killarney; the Mourne Mountains in Co Down, which served as inspiration for C.S.
+Lewis’ fantastical winter wonderland of Narnia; or make a pilgrimage to the top of Croagh Patrick in Co Mayo.

-No matter where you wander, dress in warm, waterproof clothing and keep in mind that the sun begins to set in Ireland as early as 4pm in December, progressing to 6pm by the end of February, so you should plan any outdoor adventures accordingly, whether that means getting an early start or packing a headlamp.
+No matter where you wander, dress in warm, waterproof clothing and keep in mind that the sun begins to set in Ireland as early as 4 pm in December, progressing to 6 pm by the end of February, so you should plan any outdoor adventures accordingly, whether that means getting an early start or packing a headlamp.

 However, there is one sight very much worth staying out late to see: the Northern Lights.
 The Inishowen Peninsula in Donegal, at the northern time of Ireland, is a prime vantage point to see the Aurora Borealis.